GoogleChrome/developer.chrome.com/site/en/docs/extensions/mv3/getstarted/tut-reading-time/index.md

 The `manifest.json` is the only required extension file.
 It contains important information about the extension; we will continue adding more fields as we go along.
-For now, create a `manifest.json` file in the root of the project and add the following code to specify the name, description, and version number of the extension:
+For now, create a `manifest.json` file in the _root_ of the project and add the following code:

 {% Label %}manifest.json:{% endLabel %}